matteodigii/ACTAM-Project/README.md

 Have you changed idea regarding a preset?
 Clicking this button will make it disappear!

-But pay attention, you cannot use it to cancel our presets, would it be rude right?
+But pay attention, you cannot use it to cancel our presets, it would be rude, right?

+**Rec**

+Would like to make your friends hear the wonderful sounds you made with this app?
+Now you can!

 ## 1.1 Code Implementation
 We subdivided our backend structure in three different script: **Motion**, **Presets**, **Audio**.